learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

 ![](images/sm1.png)

-For simple linear regression, Statsmodels build a regression model where $y$ is a $(n * 1)$-vector and $x$ is a $(n * 1)$-vector.
-The method returns a vector of size $n$, with $n$ the number of observations.
+For simple linear regression, Statsmodels builds a regression model where $y$ is a $(n * 1)$-vector and $x$ is a $(n * 1)$-vector.
+The method returns a vector of size $n$, where $n$ is the number of observations.

 ## Importing Necessary Libraries
-The next code cell shows you how to import statsmodels ols method into your working python environment.
-You'll also import pandas for data handling and matplotlib for visualizations.
+The next code cell shows you how to import statsmodels OLS method into your working Python environment.
+You'll also import Pandas for data handling and Matplotlib for visualizations.

 ```python